anywhichway/lmdb-index/README.md

 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-06-18 v0.10.0 `db.clearAsync` and `db.clearSync` now clear indexes.
+Corrected issue with `db.indexSync` when indexing POJOs.
+Corrected v0.9.1 and v0.9.0 dates below.

-2023-06-16 v0.9.1 Removed un-neccary giles from npm package.
+2023-06-17 v0.9.1 Removed un-necessary files from npm package.

-2023-06-16 v0.9.0 Added unit tests.
+2023-06-17 v0.9.0 Added unit tests.
 Addressed issue with RegExp and select. `$echoes` now handles numbers.
 Added some performance benchmarks.

 2023-05-16 v0.8.1 Added unit tests.
 Addressed issue with nested object indexing and matching keys with RegExp.